alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ##Miles 24.8 - 26.2 (7:45 min/mi)##

-Aside from my legs close to locking up, I feel strong surprisingly.
-Still quite a bit left in my tank.
+Aside from my legs close to locking up, I feel surprisingly strong.
+Still a bit left in the tank.
 Maybe all the hill and altitude training from home is helping.

 I pick off runner after runner.
 I even get a couple 3:45 pace group members.
 At mile 25, I unleash my final gear -- Beastmode.
 Everything hurts but I tell myself if I stop now, it's going to hurt forever.